 - This seems to be the case of Scott's father in Teen Wolf.
 As an FBI agent, it's likely he was a workaholic with little time for his wife and child.

 - Used in Jam in a sketch where a couple realize their young son hasn't come home from school.
 They casually make a phone call to ask if anyone's seen him and, upon being told he was seen getting into someone's car, they decide he's "probably" gone to a friend's house and ignore it.
 Several weeks later, he still hasn't been found—and the parents continue to do nothing.
 Even when they're informed that their son's body was discovered, they can't be bothered to identify him (saying that if the police think it's him, "that's good enough for us") and then get annoyed that they're expected to bury him themselves.
+Their only reaction to being told that a friend has confessed to the murder is to sigh and resolve to "have a word" the next time they see him.

 - The narrator of the song "The Mute" by Radical Face suffers from this.
 The song ends with the titular mute running away from home so their parents can be happy without them.
 The music video makes it seem a bit more complicated; while the father visibly ignores the child, the mother's visibly distraught when she's gone.